ptds2023/website/content/_index.md

 By the conclusion of this course, students will possess the ability to independently create their own R packages and Shiny apps.
 They will also gain proficiency in making their work accessible on GitHub, documenting their projects using literate programming techniques, and showcasing their efforts by creating a dedicated website.

 {{% notice warning %}}
-Due to problems with thrains, the class of today (9th of November) is on [Zoom](https://unil.zoom.us/j/4812532318?pwd=amMwRjRRRmU2R0dBT2c2OVlhd3hFQT09)
+Due to problems with trains, the class of today (9th of November) is on [Zoom](https://unil.zoom.us/j/4812532318?pwd=amMwRjRRRmU2R0dBT2c2OVlhd3hFQT09).
+See teaching channel on Slack for more information.
 {{% /notice %}}

 {{% notice warning %}}